yasuota/EspansoCode/README.md

 ### POP Search
 <img src="doc/pop_search.gif" width="900">

-You can easily check Fastly's POP name, country, and area by typing `:pop` anywhere. https://www.fastly.com/documentation/guides/concepts/pop/
+You can easily check Fastly's POP name, country, and area by typing `:pop` anywhere.
+And its geolocation data is copied to your clipboard, so you can check the location on Google Maps. https://www.fastly.com/documentation/guides/concepts/pop/

 <details>